ost-utechja/UTech_Jamaica_Student_FAQs/admissions.md

 <details>
 <summary><strong>What is the Enrolment Commitment Deposit (ECD)?</strong></summary>

-Applicants who are offered a place are required to pay a **non‑refundable Enrolment Commitment Deposit (ECD)**.
+Applicants who are offered a place at the University are required to pay a non‑refundable Enrolment Commitment Deposit.

-- The ECD is applied toward tuition
+The deposit is applied toward tuition fees and confirms acceptance of the offer.
-- Acceptance is confirmed **only after payment**

 </details>